 German Forest walk at Hughenden

 This is a 1.5 mile walk that explores the dark evergreen woods inspired by Benjamin and Mary Anne Disraeli’s visits to the Northern Bohemian forests on the German/Czech border.
 You return to Hughenden Manor along the edge of Echo Valley and Hanging Woods.
 This walk includes a mix of woodlands and gently rolling valleys with views across a mixture of grazed and ploughed fields divided by hedgerows.

 To help you to follow this walk, please look out for the purple waymarker arrows.

 Start at the visitor welcome kiosk.
 Grid Ref SU860955

 From the visitor welcome kiosk, retrace your steps towards the main car park.
 At the T-junction of paths by the Dew Pond turn left.
 There is a purple way-marker on a post.
 After about 25m turn right along a more or less level path at another purple way-marker .

-At a viewpoint on your left with an information board, pause to take in the view across Echo Valley towards Manor Farm and the D'Isreali Monument.
+At a viewpoint on your left beside a bench, pause to take in the view across Echo Valley towards Manor Farm and the D'Isreali Monument.
 When you are ready, continue on the level path through the German Forest for another 10 minutes (500m), until you reach a crossing of 5 paths.

 A glimpse of the D'Israeli Monument

 In the distance on Tinker’s Hill and above the outbuildings of Manor Farm, you catch a glimpse of a commemorative monument that was designed by Edward Buckton Lamb to the memory of Isaac D'Israeli (1766-1848) who was a successful literary critic and historian, and the father of Benjamin Disraeli.
 The monument was commissioned as a 'surprise' gift from Benjamin Disraeli’s wife Mary Anne.

 At the junction of paths, take the first path on the left that heads downhill.
 (This path can be very rutted in places as it is used by vehicles for forestry work.)
-Ignoring any crossing paths, follow this path until it reaches the base of the slope and meets a bridleway running along the bottom of the valley.
+Ignoring any crossing paths and bearing left at a fork after 50m, follow this path until it reaches the base of the slope and meets a bridleway running along the bottom of the valley.

 The Disraeli’s’ German Forest